camilla28/traffic_aircraft/README.md

 ```
 python run_plot.py
 ```
-But days can be used as arguments.
-Only the days informed as argument are plotted:
+It is possible to use the function with arguments.
+In this case, only the days informed as argument are plotted:
 ```
 python run_plot.py 20230727 20240612
 ```